Preemptive Solving of Future Problems: Multitask Preplay in Humans and Machines: Discussion

 \section{Discussion}

-Our experiments provide evidence that people use counterfactual simulation to learn preemptively about off-task goals.
+Our experiments provide indirect evidence that people use counterfactual simulation to learn preemptively about off-task goals.
 People were faster at solving new tasks when they could partially reuse old solutions, even though those solutions were longer than the optimal path.
 This form of reuse arises specifically when people can generate counterfactual plans to off-task goals from their current position.
 People exhibited a tendency to reuse past solutions even when better paths became available.
 Similar patterns were observed in a more complex, partially observable domain (a 2D version of Minecraft).

 We argue that this reuse behavior is adaptive, despite introducing systematic biases, because it enables people to achieve flexibility to solve many different tasks without significant decision-time planning---a fundamental bottleneck for model-based algorithms.
-Across machine learning, cognitive science, and neuroscience, Universal Value Functions and Successor Features have been proposed as alternative approaches that enable cheap computation of this kind of flexible behavior~\citep{schaul2015universal,momennejad2017successor,borsa2018universal,tomov2021multi}.
+Across machine learning, cognitive science, and neuroscience, Universal Value Functions and Successor Features have been proposed as alternative approaches that enable cheap computation of this kind of flexible behavior~\cite{schaul2015universal,momennejad2017successor,borsa2018universal,tomov2021multi}.
 However, our simulation results show that this is not the case for the domains we study.
 In contrast, we show that a new algorithm, Multitask Preplay, succeeds where humans succeed---and accomplishes these successes with human-like biases for reusing previous solutions.
 The algorithm incorporates preemptive counterfactual simulation into a general and powerful RL architecture that can significantly improve generalization to new tasks compared to modern baselines.
+While each individual experiment may admit an idiosyncratic alternative theory---for example, people may avoid unknown paths as ``risky'' for experiment 1---Multitask Preplay provides a simple and parsimonious answer across the 5 experiments we ran.
+Another limitation of our work is that we currently provide only indirect evidence via response time correlations and somewhat coarse behavioral predictions.
+Future work can pursue complementary measurement tools such as eye tracking~\citep[as in][]{gerstenberg2017eye} or neuroimaging~\citep[as in][]{momennejad2018offline}.